peterwilliams97/unipdf/extractor/README.md

 TEXT EXTRACTION CODE
 ====================
 The code is currently split accross the `text_*.go` files to make it easier to navigate.
-Once you understand the code you may wish to recombine this in the orginal `text.go`.
+Once you understand the code you may wish to recombine this in the original `text.go`.

 BASIC IDEAS
 -----------